 What Does a Financial Advisor Do?

-A financial advisor typically sits down with clients to learn about their personal situation, including their goals, the amount of money they have to invest, future income expectations, and more.
+A financial advisor typically sits down with clients to learn about their personal situation, including their goals, the amount of money they have to invest, their tolerance for risk, and more.
 The advisor then can help create a financial plan that is uniquely tailored to their situation.

 Depending upon the advisor, they may continue to monitor the success of a client’s portfolio, and make recommendations to adjust its makeup when that seems wise.